rvessell/ece3005/howto.md

 | `&fnof;` | &fnof; |
 | `&sum;` | &sum;

-A comprehensive list of HTML supported symbols can be found here, https://www.toptal.com/designers/htmlarrows/math/.
+<p> A comprehensive list of HTML supported symbols can be found here, https://www.toptal.com/designers/htmlarrows/math/.
 You will want to use the "HTML ENTITY" code when using Markdown.

 ## Links